-‘Changing The World By Design’ is a new global competition challenging young designers to change the world was launched at the University of Dundee.
+‘Changing The World By Design’ is a new global competition challenging young designers to change the world, which was launched at the University of Dundee.

 The competition was announced on 11th April 2019 at the 13th International Conference of the European Academy of Design (EAD), which was hosted by the University of Dundee and co-chaired with Imagination Lancaster, Lancaster University.
 The EAD is collaborating with Design Indaba to set the challenge to design research teams around the world to creatively engage with the United Nations’ Sustainable Development Goals.
 The 2019 theme ‘Dundeed’ is a play on words combining the City of Dundee and the act of doing a good deed.